egorlitvinenko/clickhouse-input-client/README.md

 <a href="https://github.com/yandex/clickhouse-jdbc">clickhouse-jdbc</a> is a JDBC wrapper, which uses Http Client from Apache Http Components to write to <a href="https://clickhouse.yandex">Clickhouse</a>.

-This code is externalized from clickhouse-jdbc and modified a little bit to reduce impact on GC.
+Http communication is externalized from clickhouse-jdbc and modified a little bit to reduce impact on GC.

 It is used in my <a href="https://github.com/egorlitvinenko/testparsing">experiment</a>.
 Basic usage from there: